gentaro0404/Unit2-project/README.md

     print(i)

 ```
-## Ourside deta
+## Ouｔside deta
-We made two lists, one for temperature and one for humidity, from the school's server, and then I divided the dictionary into temperature and humidity levels for each local and remote location including mean, standad, deviation, minimum, maximum, and median.
-The dictionaries are divided into temperature and humidity categories and the values for mean, standad deviation, minimum, maximum, and median are obtained from the dictionaries.
+From the raw data, make two lists, get the data from the school's server, divide the data into dictionary temperature and humidity, and obtain from the dictionary the Humidity and Temperature levels for each Local and Remote locations including mean, minimum, maximum, and median, The values of mean, standad deviation, minimum, maximum, and median are obtained from the dictionaries.

 ```.py
 from matplotlib import pyplot as plt